 The biggest contributor to the success of Scandinavian brands were their sleek minimal designs, high quality, and relatively low prices.
 This attracted a lot of customers from all walks of life.
 These new customers then became lifetime fans of Scandinavian outfits, making them a part of cultures around the world.

-How to Dress like a Scandinavian:
+How to Dress Like a Scandinavian

 Unlike other styles, Scandinavian fashion does not have a set of rigid outfits that define it.
 Instead, the whole style is a combination of some design philosophies and some iconic garments.
 Any combination of these two produce outfits that we can classify as Scandinavian.
-So, we can say that a black bomber jacket with a grey sweatshirt, pair of black jeans, and black high-top shoes are a part of Scandi style.
+So, we can say that a black bomber jacket with a grey sweatshirt, pair of black jeans, and black high-top shoes are a part of the Scandi style.
 But what makes this specific combination qualified for this title?

 So, instead of going through a list of Scandinavian outfit recommendations, we’ll discuss the lessons and style philosophies that encompass this line of fashion.
-Understanding the core of Scandinavian fashion will give you an idea on what you should populate your minimalist wardrobe with.
+Understanding the core of Scandinavian fashion will give you an idea of what you should populate your minimalist wardrobe with.

-Style principals behind Scandinavian Fashion:
+Style principals behind Scandinavian Fashion